Monday, September 30, 2013

-Day 9 of Hockey Jersey Training Camp moves onto our next "drill" on The Collecting Community.
+Day 9 of Hockey Jersey Training Camp concludes with our final "drill" about The Collecting Community.

 You've located your jersey and perhaps a patch to put on it, decided whose name and number to add to it, sent it in for customizing and your newly lettered jersey has (finally) arrived in the mail.